 Whatever you do, don't throw it away!
 It still has amazing baking potential.

-These lemon poppy seed muffins are made with a discard that can be anywhere from 1 to a few days old.
+These lemon poppy seed muffins are made with a sourdough discard that can be anywhere from 1 to a few days old.
 They are ridiculously soft, have a bright lemon flavor and a moist caky texture.
 We cannot stop making these!

 Don't have a sourdough starter?
 Don't worry!
 You can make your very own starter with my step-by-step guide or check out Sandra at She's Not Cookin for her bakery-style Lemon Poppy seed muffins.